roggervalf/iam-policies/www/src/docs/en.md

 | `numericGreaterThanEquals` | number          | number             | Greater than or equals matching. |

 ### String condition operators

+String condition operators let you construct **condition** elements that restrict access based on comparing a key to a string value.

 | Name                        | First Parameter | Expected Parameter | Description                                                                                                    |
 | --------------------------- | --------------- | ------------------ | -------------------------------------------------------------------------------------------------------------- |